 Section 16(a) of the Exchange Act requires our directors, executive officers and persons who beneficially own more than 10% of a registered class of our equity securities to file with the SEC reports of ownership of, and transactions in, our equity securities.
-To our knowledge, based solely on a review of copies of such reports that we received, our records and written representations received from our directors, executive officers and certain of those persons who own greater than 10% of any class of our equity securities, for the year ended December 31, 2018, all applicable Section 16(a) filing requirements were complied with on a timely basis.
+To our knowledge, based solely on a review of copies of such reports that we received, our records and written representations received from our directors, executive officers and certain of those persons who own greater than 10% of any class of our equity securities, for the year ended December 31, 2019, all applicable Section 16(a) filing requirements were complied with on a timely basis, except that a Form 4 in respect of 5,000 restricted shares of Class B common stock granted to Mr. Rush on April 1, 2019 and a Form 4 in respect of 837 shares of Common stock purchased by Mr. Keeley in December 2019 were not timely filed.